cloud-ark/kubeplus/README.rst

    kubectl get --raw "/apis/platform-as-code/v1/man"

 The man endpoint is used for obtaining static usage information about a Custom Resource.
-It is a mechanism that an Operator developer can use to expose any assumptions or usage details about the Operator or its Custom Resources that go beyond Custom Resource Spec properties.

 .. image:: ./docs/MysqlCluster-man-output.png
    :scale: 25%